marcellorego/wallet-coincap-api/README.md

 ## Description
 Application provides a REST API to return the updated total financial value of the wallet at any given time (current and past).

-When given a wallet of crypto assets with their positions (symbol, quantity and price) fetch latest prices from the Coincap API.
+When given a wallet of crypto assets with their positions (symbol, quantity and price) fetch latest prices from the CoinCap API.

 The API should return the total financial value of the wallet, the best and worst performing assets and their performance in percentage.

-Application retrieves from time to time (frequency must be set as a mutable argument) and concurrently (for each asset), their latest prices from the Coincap API (https://docs.coincap.io/) and update them in a database.
+Application retrieves from time to time (frequency must be set as a mutable argument) and concurrently (for each asset), their latest prices from the CoinCap API (https://docs.coincap.io/) and update them in a database.

+## Api Documentation
+Swagger UI is available at http://localhost:8080/swagger-ui.html

 ### Endpoints:
+- GET /api/wallet/{walletId}
+    - Wallet identifier is required as part of the path
+    - Request body: none
+    - Response body: wallet with latest calculated financial value

-- POST /wallet?start={start}&end={end}
+- POST /api/wallet/{walletId}/update
-    - start: start date in UNIX time in milliseconds format.
-    - end: end date in UNIX time in milliseconds format.
+    - Wallet identifier is required as part of the path
-    - Request body: wallet
+    - Request body: see below input (wallet)
     - Response body: wallet with updated total financial value
     - Omitting will return the most recent asset history in the last minute.
 If start is supplied, end is required and vice versa.